Skip to content

 Network-level errors are also classified:

-The server uses three error wrapping functions, chosen based on the operation type:
+The server uses five error handling helpers, chosen based on the operation type:

 list_issues: authentication failed — GITLAB_TOKEN may be invalid or expired